gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

     The screenshot above shows that the five items have been flagged.

-4 &ndash; Go to the **_Recently Viewed Items_** page
+5 &ndash; Go to the **_Recently Viewed Items_** page
 :   Now that you have found and flagged the items you want to relate to Mary:

     -   Go to the [**_Recently Viewed Items_**](/user/recently-viewed/#recently-viewed-items-page) page to see them
     -   Click the **_Remove_** link on any items that may have crept in while you were searching
     -   Click the **_Relationships_** link on the primary item (Mary's Reference Item)

     The screenshot below shows the items that got flagged in step 3 above.
-Notice the finger pointer on the last item &ndash; Mary's Reference Item &ndash; which is hovering over the **_Relationships_** link.
-    Clicking the link takes you to the **_Relationships for Item_** page shown in step 5.

 ![Relationships link](add-relationship-1.jpg)

+## Add the relationships

+You've now gathered all the items that are related to Mary.
+Now it's time to add relationships.

-5 &ndash; Relate photos to the primary item
+6 &ndash; Go to the Relationships Editor
+:   You add, edit, or remove relationships using the [**_Relationships Editor_**](/relationships/relationships-editor/).

+    To get to the editor from the **_Recently Viewed Items_** page:

-:   Clicking an item's **_Relationships_** link (as shown at the bottom of the screenshot above)
+    -   Click the the **_Relationships_** link for Mary's Reference item (see the pointing finger at the bottom of the screenshot above).
-    takes you to the **_Relationships for Item_** page shown below.
-We'll now relate some items to Mary O'Brien to show how easy it is.
-[Learn how the **_Relationships for Item_** page](/relationships/relationships-for-item-page/) works.
+    -   The **_Relationships Editor_** displays as shown in the screenshot below.

+    The page tells you that Mary's reference item #15143 has no related items.

 ![Relationships link](add-relationship-5.jpg)

-:   The page above tells you that Mary's reference item #15143 has no related items.
-It also
+7 &ndash; Relate photos to the primary item
-    shows that for the *depicted by* relationship (in the dropdown list), two recently viewed items have an **_Add_** button to indicate that they are eligible to be added as related items.
+:   The page above shows that for the *depicted by* relationship (in the dropdown list), two recently viewed items have an
+    **_Add_** button to indicate that they are eligible to be added as related items.
 They are the two photos in which Mary appears &ndash; those photos depict Mary.